 - 78. This report provides details of the revenue base budget for 2024/25, the capital programme 2024/25 to 2028/29, government grants (the settlement), uncommitted reserves and balances, the cabinet member for finance's budget proposals and the resulting prudential indicators. - 79.
-In light of the information provided Cabinet must make a number of recommendations to Council regarding the revenue budget, the capital programme and the prudential indicators and will do so after consideration of the views of scrutiny.
+In light of the information provided Cabinet must make a number of recommendations to Council regarding the revenue budget, the capital programme and the prudential indicators.